-Year 8 students will have the opportunity to develop and refine dance skills, choreograph their own work using improvisation techniques, learn the elements of dance and choreographic devices and structures, as well as learn routines in different genres, including lyrical/contemporary, commercial jazz, hip hop, tap and musical theatre.
+Year 8 students will have the opportunity to develop and refine dance skills, choreograph their own work using improvisation techniques, learn the elements of dance and choreographic devices and structures, as well as learn routines in different genres, including lyrical/contemporary, commercial jazz.
 In addition, students will be provided opportunities to perform to an audience during the course, developing retention and clarity of movement, expression, musicality and performance skills.
 Students will also explore the history of dance and the evolution of various dance styles.